-We follow the Early Years Foundation Stage curriculum and base our planning, observations, assessments and evaluations upon it.
+We follow the Early Years Foundation Stage curriculum (revised EYFS effective from September 2021) and base our planning, observations, assessments and evaluations upon it.
 We are guided by our genuine understanding of how children learn and of the three ‘characteristics of effective learning’ – playing and exploring (engagement), active learning (motivation) and creating and thinking critically.
 We know that these characteristics support children’s learning and development across all areas of the curriculum.

 There are seven areas of learning and development within the EYFS curriculum.
 These are split into ‘prime areas’ and ‘specific areas.’